vitmalina/w2ui/readme.md

 W2UI is a modern JavaScript UI library for building rich web applications.
 It aims to let you define your UI in a declarative way via JSON data structures.

-The library has small footprint and has only one dependency - jQuery.
-Not for long, as work is underway to make remove jQuery as a dependency.
+The library has a small footprint (115kb gziiped) and has only one dependency - jQuery, though, it is one of the goals of 2.0 to remoe jQuery as a dependency.
 W2UI can be used in vanila JS projects, ES6 modules, as well as in Angrular, React and Vue based projects.

 The library implements following UI controls: